apache/horaedb/README.md

 ## Get started
 ### Clone the repository
-Clone this repository by `git` and enter it:
+Clone this repository using `git` and enter it:
 ```bash
 git clone git@github.com:CeresDB/ceresdb.git
 cd ceresdb